 Caregivers are people who provide help to, or arrange help for, relatives or friends who are ill or disabled.
-Help can be physical, emotional, spiritual, financial or logistical.
+Help can be physical, emotional, spiritual, financial, or logistical.
 Some caregivers may live with the person but others may not.
 Caring for someone who has a serious disease is not easy.
 People with cancer and the people who care about them face many problems and challenges.
 Coping with these issues can be easier with information and support.

 Caregiving can be a full-time job itself.
-Caring for someone with cancer can lead to work-related issues such as missed days, low productivity and work interruptions.
+Caring for someone with cancer can lead to work-related issues such as missed days, low productivity, and work interruptions.
 Some caregivers need to take unpaid leave, turn down promotions or lose work benefits.
 The stress of caring for someone on top of worrying about keeping your job can be overwhelming.
 Dealing with these issues is important to both employers and employees.

 Caregivers are often so focused on taking care of their loved ones that they neglect their own mental, emotional and physical health.
 That is why caregiver support groups are a vital resource to assist caregivers.
 Caregivers often face numerous issues, including struggling to maintain a normal life.
 In addition, caregivers may feel depressed at times.
-In-person and online support groups are a great place for people to share concerns and obtain help, and may help caregivers feel less alone.
-Felicia Hardaway instantly became a caregiver in April 2014 when her son Richard Allen, Jr. was diagnosed with ALL Richard, age 30, was living and working in Atlanta when he began chemotherapy and has periodically come home to stay with his parents during his treatment.
-After his course of chemotherapy, he was in remission for only two months and he is searching for a bone marrow donor.
+Inperson and online support groups are a great place for people to share concerns and obtain help, and may help caregivers feel less alone.